0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 Firstly, as ever, we define the valid states of our system.

-I'll pause here to point out that from this core model you could probably infer the functionality of my app, couldn't you?
+I'll pause here to point out that from this core model you, the viewer, could probably infer the functionality of my app, couldn't you?

 The compiler certainly could.